darrenng1996/Airline_sales/README.md

 Departure Delay in Minutes: Minutes delayed when departure
 Arrival Delay in Minutes: Minutes delayed when Arrival
 Satisfaction: Airline satisfaction level(Satisfaction, neutral or dissatisfaction)
-Note that this data set was modified from this dataset by John D here.
-It has been cleaned up for the purposes of classification

 All of the comparisons are done by MySql queries and graphs are done in Tableau Here are the questions I came up with for analyzing the dataset: